cdalar/onctl/docs/docs/index.md

 ## What onctl brings

 - 🌍 Simple intuitive CLI to run VMs in seconds.
-- ⛅️ Supports multi cloud providers (azure, hetzner, more coming soon...)
+- ⛅️ Supports multi cloud providers (aws, azure, hetzner, more coming soon...)
 - 🚀 Gives you SSH access with you ssh public key precofigured.
 So no need to manage username/password
 - ✨ Cloud-init support.
 Set your own cloud-init file